tdiprima/flow-compare/README.md

-# 🐻 Myflow: Workflow Orchestration Playground
+# 🐻 Myflow: Workflow Orchestration

-This repo is a mini playground for exploring different **workflow management systems**.
+This repo is for exploring different **workflow management systems**.

 It's not production.
-It's **proof-of-concept territory**.
+It's a **proof-of-concept**.

 ## 🗺️ What's Inside